ukaea/overlap_checker/README.md

-This repository contains code to validate and preprocess CAD files (e.g. STEP files, as produced by FreeCad) for integration into modelling workflows, for example simulation in OpenMC.
+This project contains code to validate and preprocess CAD files (e.g.
+STEP files, as produced by FreeCad) for integration into modelling workflows, for example simulation in OpenMC.

 # Building

-Building currently requires Python 3 and a recent version of OpenCascade to be installed on your system.
-Under ArchLinux I can install opencascade and :
+Building currently requires Python and a recent version of OpenCascade headers and libraries to be installed on your system.
+Both can be installed under ArchLinux by running:

 ```shell
 pacman -S python opencascade